 Funds from Operations (FFO) is another non-GAAP metric used exclusively by real estate investment trusts (REITs) to gauge their performance.
 FFO is defined simply as net income plus depreciation on real estate assets.
 “Normalized FFO” is FFO excluding unusual items such as impairments, acquisition costs and debt extinguishment costs.
 “Adjusted FFO” is normalized FFO minus other charges that are typically included in non-REIT non-GAAP calculations, such as non-real estate depreciation and stock compensation expense.
-Some companies also subtract out maintenance capital expenditures to arrive at adjusted FFO, as well.
+Some companies also subtract out maintenance capital expenditures to arrive at adjusted FFO.

 FFO is also considered a rough proxy for REIT taxable income, of which 90% must be distributed to equity investors annually in order for the REIT to maintain its tax exempt status with the IRS.

 Although stock-based compensation is non-cash, it nevertheless has value and affects the returns of all shareholders.
 For that reason, I believe that it is generally not appropriate to add back stock-based compensation in the determination of adjusted or non-GAAP earnings.
-However, it is appropriate for debt investors to add back stock-based compensation in their determination of EBITDA or cash flow available to service debt, except in situations where a company has adopted a policy of expending cash to buy back the increase in shares caused by stock-based compensation.
+However, it is acceptable for debt investors to add back stock-based compensation in their determination of EBITDA or cash flow available to service debt, except in situations where a company has adopted a policy of expending cash to buy back the increase in shares caused by the issuance of stock-based compensation.

-Amortization of other capitalized costs, such as software- or marketing-related expenses, if included in the determination of any “non-GAAP” measures, should be offset by the corresponding cash expenditures made for those line item categories for the period.
+Amortization of other capitalized costs, such as software- or marketing-related expenses, if included in the determination of any “non-GAAP” measures, should likewise be offset by the corresponding cash expenditures made for those line item categories for the period.

 Similarly, earnings on unconsolidated equity investments are non-cash and thus should be excluded in calculations of EBITDA or non-GAAP earnings, but the actual cash distributions received on those investments (i.e. dividends) should be included in those measures.